dpipstudio/noskid.today/misc/skidguard.noskid.today/README.md

 Modern *bot* prevention powered by verified NoSkid certificates.
 Simple and secure; no image puzzles or tracking.

-Absolutely - here’s a **clean, developer-friendly Markdown documentation** for the **SkidGuard CAPTCHA system** and **NoSkid Certificate Library**, including integration examples and backend verification details.
+Absolutely - here's a **clean, developer-friendly Markdown documentation** for the **SkidGuard CAPTCHA system** and **NoSkid Certificate Library**, including integration examples and backend verification details.

 ## Overview